The CMT Catalyst

 Symptoms may begin as early as birth or during adulthood, and they become gradually worse over time.
 There are currently no treatments or cures for CMT.

 There are many types of CMT.
 And did you know?
 CMT affects 1 in 2,500 people in the Untied States.
-It is almost exclusively inherited (however there are spontaneous cases of gene mutations - but once a person is born with CMT they can pass it along in their genes).
+It is almost exclusively inherited (however, there are spontaneous cases of gene mutations).

 My Personal Experience with CMT